 - We have a code of conduct policy for our teachers and improvisers designed to support women in improv.

-Check out exact dates at our comedy club page.
+Check out dates for upcoming shows at our comedy club page.

 “I started improv after graduating university; I looked up improv in London and Hoopla seemed like a lot of fun!
 I booked a taster workshop, absolutely loved it and went straight on to doing courses.
 After spending a year in Australia I came back and auditioned for the house short-form team.
-It soon became Gämez, and I’ve been performing with them for over a year now.
-I am also part of Hat Trick and have performed in Improvised Crystal Maze and Fungeons & Dragons.”
+It soon became Gämez, and I’ve been performing with them for over 2 years now.
+I am also part of Hat Trick and have performed with Grand Theft Impro, Improvised Crystal Maze and Fungeons & Dragons.”

 My advice for first-time improvisers would be: go for it!
 I remember being terrified before the first class, but it’s so fun, friendly and supportive.

 I started for the same reason as loads of other people – I wanted to push myself, be more confident, and meet some new people.
-I’ve definitely have!
+I definitely have!